 In the past, the Australian Prudential Regulation Authority (APRA) introduced various lending restrictions on investor loans.
 This made it harder to get an investor mortgage.

-Some lenders are stricter when considering an investor's application.
+And different lenders have different criteria.
 Lender A might take into consideration 100% of the rental income your rental property generates, but lender B might only count 80% of the rental income when assessing whether you can afford the loan.

 A brief recent history of investor lending rules